0xhanif/WGMY2024-CTF/README.md

 # WGMY2024-CTF

 Hello and welcome to my writeup for CTF WargamesMY 2024!
-This year, i participated in the International Open Division with a random team due to last minute registration. despite the chaotic, i managed to solve all forensic challenges, solve game forensic challenge, solve several misc challenge.
+This year, I participated in the International Open Division with a random team due to last minute registration. despite the chaotic, i managed to solve all forensic challenges, solve all game challenges, solve several misc challenges.

 Unfortunately, I could not solve any web and blockchain challenge this time, which motivates me to sharpen my skills in that area.
 I hope you enjoy reading this simple writeup.